kyleclo/kyleclo.github.io/_pages/mentorship.md

 * Isabel Cachola → PhD student at Johns Hopkins University (2020)
   * <a href="https://aclanthology.org/2020.findings-emnlp.428/">TLDR: Extreme Summarization of Scientific Documents</a> (EMNLP Findings 2020)

+### FAQs

+For interns:

+* **Who?**
+  * **Eligibility?**
+    * ✅ Current students,
+    * ✅ Incoming students to a PhD program,
+    * ❌ Non-students,
+    * ✅ Domestic and international applicants welcome.
+  * **Experience?**
+    * Most interns are PhD students, but we've also hired exceptional Master's and undergraduate students,
+    * I tend to hire students with aligned interests as me and a track record of research contributions, whether that's writing papers (published or preprints) or open-source contributions.
+Your total publication count or university affiliation doesn't matter; I look more for a good collaboration fit and quality of work.
+* **When?** All research internships are paid, full-time positions for 3-6 months.
+Start times are flexible, though I typically recommend May or June for summer internships as there is usually a large, fun cohort at the office.
+* **Where?** Internships are typically in-person at the AI2 office in Seattle, though I've also hired remote interns before.
+* **How?** Apply at the link above and mention my name in your application.
+I recommend taking a look at my recent publications to get a sense of what type of projects I'm interested in.

+For predocs:

+* **Who?**
+  * **Eligibility?** This is a great position for:
+    * ✅ Any prospective PhD applicant, including current students near graduation and former students already working,
+    * ✅ Anyone already been accepted to a PhD program and looking to defer enrollment for a year,
+    * ❌ Already enrolled in a PhD program,
+    * ✅ Domestic and international applicants welcome.
+  * **Experience?**
+    * Some research experience required.
+You don't need many papers, nor do they have to be published (preprints are OK).
+    * Strong coding skills preferred.
+Especially if you can point to contributions to open-source projects or demonstrations of your work.
+You don't need industry software development experience.
+* **When?** All predoctoral research positions are paid, full-time positions for 1-3 years.
+Start times are flexible.
+Contracts must be renewed each year.
+* **Where?** All predoctoral research positions must be in-person at the AI2 office in Seattle at least part of the week.
+* **How?** Apply at the link above and mention my name in your application.
+I recommend taking a look at my recent publications to get a sense of what type of projects I'm interested in.